-Noise is one of the biggest complaints that have been raised before by many people when it comes to the use of traditional healers.
+Noise is one of the biggest complaints raised by many people when it comes to the use of traditional healers.
 The heaters blow warm air around the room, accompanied by a fair bit of noise.
 This is because they are installed with fans that aid them in distributing the heat.
-Micathermic heaters work entirely silent because they do not contain moving parts.
+Micathermic heaters work entirely silently because they do not contain moving parts.

 In most cases, the traditional heaters blow air around, which possibly causes bacteria and allergens to move around the room.
 Micathermic heaters use electromagnetic rays to distribute heat around a room.
 The lack of a fan makes sure they do not blow air containing bacteria and other allergens that might affect asthma and allergy sufferers.